adriantoddross/nextjs-toy-yoga-poses/README.md

 This project uses [yarn](https://yarnpkg.com/) for package management.
 Use `yarn install` to install all dependencies for the project.
 Start the development server with `yarn dev`.

+## API

+Consume the yoga poses API with at `/api/graphql`.
+You can get use the `getPoses` query to get a single yoga pose object.

 # Architecture

 - Next.js